hafianewalid/Anti-Spam-Filter/README.md

  With ham proba = 1.8876792656914667E-7
 ```

-To use an anti spam model for an online learning run the following command :
+To use an anti-spam model for an online learning run the following command :

 `$  java Online_Learning model msg.txt SPAM`